-If someone has taken an overdose of drugs, swallowed some harmful substance or absorbed chemicals-pesticides for example - through the skin, telephone the doctor even if no ill effects have appeared.
+• If someone has taken an overdose of drugs, swallowed some harmful substance or absorbed chemicals, pesticides for example, through the skin, telephone the doctor even if no ill-effects have appeared.

-If the victim is not breathing give the kiss of life.
-Use the mouth-to- nose method if you think there is still poison in mouth.
+If the victim is not breathing, give the kiss of life.
+Use the mouth-to-nose method if you think there is still poison in mouth.
 The lips and mouth will be burned or stained, if the victim has swallowed an acid or alkaline substance.
 Do not give an emetic medicine to make the victim vomit.

-If the victim is unconscious but breathing, place on side with upper most arm and leg drawn up and head tilted back to keep the airway open.
-If the victim is slipping into unconsciousness try to find out what poison has been swallowed.
+If the victim is unconscious but breathing, place on side with uppermost arm and leg drawn up and head tilted back to keep the airway open.
+If the victim is slipping into unconsciousness, try to find out what poison has been swallowed.
 Tell the doctor because this information makes diagnosis quicker.

-POISONOUS PLANTS:
+POISONOUS PLANTS

-Children sometimes eat poisonous berries of deadly or woody nightshade or laburnum seeds.
-In such a case, take the child to the hospital immediately.
+• In case the individual has consumed poisonous berries of deadly or woody nightshade or laburnum seeds, take him/her to the hospital immediately.
 Do not waste time giving an emetic or any other treatment.